 The SBA licenses Small Business Investment Companies (SBICs), who invest in small businesses through debt and equity.
 The SBA matches investors’ funds at a 2-to-1 ratio, and maintains an SBIC directory for entrepreneurs to connect with investors.

-Businesses in declared disaster areas that have can receive funds to help repair physical damages to a business or personal property and to mitigate lost revenue.
+Businesses in declared disaster areas can receive funds to help repair physical damages to a business or personal property and to mitigate lost revenue.
 A program is also available to help business owners with operating expenses to make up for employees on active duty leave.

 When a small business contracts with a client who requires that the project be properly bonded, the SBA can guarantee bonds for private surety companies to ensure that the businesses receive the work.
 The bonds help ensure full payment and full completion of the project.

 The SBA oversees the federal programs set up to assist businesses with revenue shortfalls incurred during the COVID-19 pandemic.
-These include:
+These currently include: